Poggen/portfolio/content/blog/principles-for-minimising-cognitive-load-in-design.md

 #### \-

-That's a few principles I find useful in order to minimise cognitive load.
-I hope you find them useful too!
+Using these principles has helped me a lot, I hope you find them useful too.